rodhayl/specitGithubCopilotFromTemplate/TUTORIAL_EXAMPLE.md

 ```bash
 @docu /new "CardCraft Requirements Specification" --template requirements --path docs/02-requirements/
 ```

+**What Happens:**
+- Creates `docs/02-requirements/cardcraft-requirements-specification.md`
+- Automatically creates the directory structure
+- Applies requirements template structure
+- Opens the document in VS Code

+**Note:** If the template has required variables, Docu will show you exactly what's needed and suggest alternatives like using the basic template.

 ### Step 9: Define User Stories and Acceptance Criteria